 Gluten Sensitivity/Gluten Intolerance

 Some people experience symptoms, like fatigue, headaches, diarrhea, bloating, etc. right after eating glutinous food.
-Though these people don’t have Celiac disease, they bear Gluten sensitivity, which is also termed as Gluten Intolerance.
+Though these people don’t have Celiac disease, they bear Gluten sensitivity, which is also termed Gluten Intolerance.

-And Gluten intolerant people often enjoy a better life, if they follow a gluten-free diet regularly.
+And Gluten-intolerant people often enjoy a better life, if they follow a gluten-free diet regularly.
 Gluten intolerance is more common among the general people around the world compared to the ratio of people suffering from Celia disease.

-Is whey protein gluten-free in it’s pure state?
+Is whey protein gluten-free in its pure state?

-Is whey protein gluten free after industrial processing?
+Is whey protein gluten-free after industrial processing?

 Adding to these, a range of food products available in the food industry apply the Peptide-bonded Glutamine to the Whey proteins during their production phase.
-Additionally, some process Whey proteins are derived from the Gluten enriched hydrolyzed wheat.
+Additionally, some process Whey proteins are derived from the gluten-enriched hydrolyzed wheat.

 Whey Protein Concentrate (WPC)